wbcomdesigns/woo-audio-preview/readme.txt

 == Description ==

-Allows playing the audio files in sample mode to prevent unauthorized downloading of the audio files.
-It helps to display sample files at single product page.
+The feature of playing audio files in sample mode is available to prevent unauthorized downloading.
+This feature also enables the display of sample files on a product page.

 == Installation ==